 This was spurred on by studies performed by Dr. Valentin Magnan, a physician at an asylum in Paris.
 Magnan’s work was misleading, and did not prove truly anything about the drink, however.
 His experiments involved exposing animals to pure wormwood essence.
 Wormwood is an ingredient in absinthe, and can cause the epileptic symptoms cited in anti-absinthe work.
 However, the spirit only contained, and contains, slight traces of wormwood, not nearly enough to harm an individual who is drinking the liquor.
 But the damage to the absinthe name was done.

 “News of a particularly ugly tragedy swept across the European headlines in the month of August 1905.
 A thirty-one-year-old man named Jean Lanfray, a Swiss peasant of French stock, had drunk two glasses of absinthe, taken his old army rifle out of the cupboard, and shot his pregnant wife in the head.
 When his four-year-old daughter Rose appeared in the doorway to see what was happening, he shot her too.
 He then went into the room next door, where his two-year-old daughter Blanche was lying in her cot, and blasted her as well…”

-Fast forward to March 5th, 2007, when the ban was lifted, and the first batch of absinthe was sold in the US.
-This was largely due to a plethora of studies showing that the psychoactive properties in absinthe were largely exaggerated; many made up solely to vilify the drink and those who drank it.
+The absinthe ban in the United States was lifted on March 5th, 2007, and the first batch of absinthe was sold in the US.
+This was largely due to a plethora of studies showing that the psychoactive properties in absinthe were largely exaggerated.
+As with the animal experiments completed by Dr. Magnan, many were made up solely to vilify the drink and those who drank it.
 Absinthe was declared no more harmful than any other spirit.
-It is important to note, however, that it does typically have a much higher ABV, which is likely what caused the “incidents” of the past.

 Check out our entire line of Absinthe Tools and Accessories here.